jmbarne3/simple-nws-weather-block/README.md

 ## Caching

 Forecasts are cached in each visitor's browser in `localStorage`, keyed by rounded coordinates, endpoint and units.
-Two details are worth knowing.
+The lifetime is the **Cache lifetime** setting, 60 minutes by default.

-Expiry is checked against the **current** setting rather than one frozen into each cached entry, so shortening the cache lifetime takes effect on the next page load instead of waiting for existing entries to age out.
-And the coordinate-to-grid lookup that the NWS requires before a forecast is cached separately for thirty days, because that mapping never changes — so a warm visitor loading a page makes no requests at all, and a cold one makes two.
+Expiry is checked against the current setting rather than one stored with each entry, so shortening the lifetime takes effect on the next page load.
+The coordinate-to-grid lookup the NWS requires before a forecast is cached separately for thirty days: a returning visitor makes no requests at all, and a first-time visitor makes two.

-Several Weather blocks sharing a location on one page collapse into a single request between them, and a daily and an hourly block in the same place share the grid lookup even though they read different endpoints.
-If local storage is unavailable — private browsing, blocked site data — the block falls back to an in-memory cache for the life of the page rather than failing.
+Several Weather blocks sharing a location on one page make a single request between them, and daily and hourly blocks in the same place share the grid lookup.
+Where local storage is unavailable — private browsing, blocked site data — the block falls back to an in-memory cache for the life of the page.

 ## Location search

-Searching for a place is the one thing this plugin does **not** do in the visitor's browser, and the exception is worth explaining because it looks like a contradiction.

-Forecasts are fetched client-side because they are per-visitor and per-pageview;
-routing them through the server would funnel every one of them onto a single IP address.
-A place search is the opposite — an administrator types a city name once while setting the site up.
-At that volume the concentration argument does not apply, and going through the server buys two things a browser cannot: a `User-Agent` header identifying the site, which every open geocoder asks for and `fetch()` flatly refuses to send, and a shared cache, so two editors looking up the same city make one request between them.
-Results are held for a day. **No forecast ever passes through this route**, and the front-end script does not contain it — only the editor and the settings screen load the search at all.
+The settings screen and the block's **Specific location** option both search for a place by name, ZIP code or landmark, and fill in the coordinates from whatever you pick.
+The coordinate fields stay editable, so you can enter a pair directly instead.

+A chosen location is confirmed against the National Weather Service before the settings screen accepts it, so a place the NWS does not cover is caught while you are choosing it.
+The location label is filled in too, but only when it is empty — wording you have written is never replaced.
+If the search is unavailable it says so, and the coordinate fields go on working.

+Searches run in `wp-admin` and the block editor only, require the `edit_posts` capability, and go through this plugin's own REST route.
+Results are cached for a day.
+**No forecast passes through this route**, and the front-end script does not contain it, so a visitor never loads or contacts it.

-The service is [Photon](https://github.com/komoot/photon): open source, built on OpenStreetMap data, no API key, and no policy against being called from software installed on many sites.
-Results outside the United States are discarded, since the NWS publishes no forecast for them, and populated places are ranked above the airports and theme parks OpenStreetMap returns freely for a query like "Orlando".
+The service is [Photon](https://github.com/komoot/photon): open source, built on OpenStreetMap data, and needing no API key.
+Results outside the United States are discarded, since the NWS publishes no forecast for them, and populated places are ranked above landmarks.
+Each search identifies the plugin, the project and your site:

-Every search identifies itself.
-Open geocoders ask callers to do this for a practical
-reason: when traffic from some piece of software becomes a problem, they want somebody to talk to before they start blocking.
-So the header names the software, where to find it, and which site made the call:

 <pre>User-Agent: SimpleWeatherBlock/0.1.0 (+https://github.com/jmbarne3/simple-weather-block; site: https://example.edu/)</pre>

-Sending the site URL is exactly what WordPress core does on every outbound HTTP request of its own, so it gives away nothing a geocoder would not already see.
-If you run enough sites that you would rather be contacted directly than through the project, add an address:
+Two filters adjust this.
+Add a contact address to that header:

 <pre>add_filter( 'simple_weather_block_geocoder_user_agent', function ( $user_agent ) {
 	return $user_agent . ' contact: webmaster@example.edu';
 } );</pre>

-Photon's public instance offers no uptime guarantee, so a failed search says so and leaves the coordinate fields working exactly as they did before.
-If you would rather not depend on a public instance — or you are running enough sites to feel rude about it — point the plugin at your own Photon or Nominatim under **Settings → Simple Weather Block → Location search endpoint**, or in code:
+Or send searches to your own Photon or Nominatim instance, which is also settable under **Settings → Simple Weather Block → Location search endpoint**:

 <pre>add_filter( 'simple_weather_block_geocoder_endpoint', function () {
 	return 'https://photon.example.edu/api';
 } );</pre>

-Whatever a geocoder returns, the coordinates are confirmed against the National Weather Service before the settings screen accepts them, so a place the NWS does not cover is caught while you are choosing it rather than after every block on the site has gone blank.

 ## Frequently Asked Questions